FoleyLab/MolecularDynamics/README.md

 - Source code for Molecular Dynamics Program - can compile and run on Linux, Windows, and Mac OSX
-- This folder should containt the source code (MD.c), an input file (input.txt) where simulation parameters including Number of Particles, Initial Temperature, Simulation Volume, and output file names are set.
+- This folder should containt the source code (MD.cpp) and a makefile which can be used to compile the source to a machine-executable file.

 - A copy of the gnu public license (LICENSE.md) should be included.